 - Fellowships/Stipends – These monies are intended to support a student’s living expenses and supplies and also do not require repayment or work.

 - Assistantships – These awards require some kind of work in exchange for the funds, but the payment is usually higher than what would normally be paid for the kind of work done.
 Three common forms of assistantship are teaching (TA), research (RA), and graduate (GA).
 Most often available in engineering and arts and sciences programs, they also appear in other fields, and can be offered to either masters or doctoral students.

 Students can borrow money privately, or under a variety of federal programs.
 The main federal loan program for graduate students is the Stafford Loan.
 Stafford loans are not based on financial need and may be subsidized or unsubsidized.
 With an unsubsidized loan you will be charged interest shortly after you leave school; a subsidized loan does not charge interest during re-payment.
 Another kind of loan – the Perkins Loan - requires demonstrated financial need.
 For these federal loans and others, you will be required to turn in a Free Application for Federal Student Aid (FAFSA).
 This multi-page document will take at least a couple of hours to complete.
-To learn more about federal loans consult the U.S. Department of Education.
+To learn more about federal loans and your eligibility, consult the U.S. Department of Education.

 University websites will have information about these loans as well, and most universities require you to fill out a FAFSA in order to be considered for their own financial assistance.
 Be sure to check their web pages for instructions.

 Many students work part-time or even full-time while in graduate school.
 Off-campus jobs in the restaurant or retail industries offer hours convenient for students taking courses during the day.
 Many university websites will have job opportunities posted there.